 In addition, two or more portfolio companies in which CVC-PE and/or CVC Funds, other CVC managed vehicles and/or other persons (collectively, "Other Participants") hold an interest could merge or otherwise enter into a business or asset combination transaction (such merged or combined companies, businesses or assets, the "Successor Company").
 In such transactions, CVC-PE and such Other Participants could have varying or no interests in certain of such portfolio companies participating in such merger or combination.
 Following such merger or combination, CVC-PE and the Other Participants will exchange securities issued by their existing portfolio companies, as applicable, for or otherwise hold or receive, securities in the Successor Company.
-If any of the portfolio companies involved in any such merger or business or asset combination, CVC-PE and or any of the Other Participants will receive too great or too small an interest in the Successor Company, which could adversely impact CVC-PE and/or such Other Participants.
+If any of the portfolio companies involved in any such merger or business or asset combination (or their relevant businesses or assets) are under or over valued in connection with such merger or combination, CVC-PE and or any of the Other Participants will receive too great or too small an interest in the Successor Company, which could adversely impact CVC-PE and/or such Other Participants and could otherwise be viewed as causing an indirect transfer of value between CVC-PE and such Other Participants.
 Notwithstanding such transfer of value, such merger or combination transactions generally will not constitute or otherwise be treated by CVC-PE as principal or cross transactions as described in this Prospectus.